-There are fantastic advantages of budgeting paycheck to paycheck on purpose.
-We live paycheck to paycheck on purpose.
-We create a budget for everything we want and need to pay for within the month.
+We create a budget for everything we want and must pay for within the month.
 However, each paycheck has its very own budget.
-We assign each payment within the month to the paycheck that coincides with as we get paid every other month.
-It is also known as the half payment budgeting method, too.
+We assign each payment within the month to the paycheck that coincides with what we get every other month.
+It is also known as the half-payment budgeting method, too.

 What Is A Zero-Based Budget Plan?

 I am sure you have heard this before.
 A budget is just a plan for your money.
 It is a way to be aware and present how you handle your money, an economic blueprint.
 A way to control how much you save, how much you spend, and where to designate the rest.

 I love budgets!
 I love being organized and knowing where my money is going.
 I like knowing these things, and the advantages of budgeting are great for me.
 It keeps me calm and sane.
 I may or may not be a control freak.
-And knowing I am in control of our money makes me a little less stressed.
+And knowing I am in control of our money makes me less stressed.

 Having a plan for your money must work for you.
-Whether it’s on paper in a budget binder, in an app, or on a spreadsheet, it needs to fit in your life.
+Whether on paper in a budget binder, an app, or a spreadsheet, it must fit into your life.

 Three-quarters of Americans are one disaster away from financial tragedy.

 Essentially, a zero-based budget is a budget that has no money left when you finish deciding where it goes.
 Giving every dollar a place in the budget enables complete control over your cash.

 A zero-based budget is your end game.
-The goal you aim for in any budget gives you the power over your money and spending.
+Your goal in any budget gives you power over your money and spending.